-Also, remember that general physicians are not very knowledgable when it comes to hormones and hormone balance in your body.
+Also, remember that general physicians are not very knowledgeable when it comes to hormones and hormone balance in your body.

-You may ultimately need to seek out a physician who specializes in hormone replacement therapy to get the proper help (this doesn't mean an ob gyn).
+You may ultimately need to seek out a physician who specializes in hormone replacement therapy to get the proper help (this doesn’t necessarily mean an ob-gyn).

 Now I want to hear from you: